US Organization: History

-Aims
+Mission

 Its aim was to promote African-American cultural unity.
 Haiba Karenga and Dorothy Jamal, the wives of the two founders, ran the organization's "US School of Afroamerican Culture", to educate children with the group's ideals.
 However, their husbands soon differed about how to achieve the group's aims.
 Jamal argued that the ideas of Malcolm X should be the main ideological model for the group, while Karenga wished to root black Americans in African culture.

 Karenga became the main active force in the group, organizing projects such as teaching Swahili and promoting traditional African rituals.
 Jamal believed that these had no relevance to modern African-American life, so he left "US" to establish the rival Malcolm X Foundation, based in Compton, California.
 Karenga became the driving force behind "US."

 The group's ideals revolve around what Karenga called "the seven principles of African Heritage" which he summarized as "communitarian philosophy": Unity (Umoja), Self-Determination (Kujichagulia), Collective Work and Responsibility (Ujima), Cooperative Economics (Ujamaa), Purpose (Nia), Creativity (Kuumba), and Faith (Imani).

-Creation of Kwanzaa (1966)
+Kwanzaa

 Karenga's ideas culminated in the invention of the Kwanzaa festival in 1966, designed as the first specifically African-American holiday.
 It was to be celebrated over the Christmas/New Year period.
 Karenga said his goal was to "give Blacks an alternative to the existing holiday and give Blacks an opportunity to celebrate themselves and history, rather than simply imitate the practice of the dominant society."

 The holiday celebration is centered on rituals honoring the seven principles.

 For Karenga, a major figure in the Black Power movement of the 1960s and 1970s, the creation of the holiday also underscored an essential premise that "you must have a cultural revolution before the violent revolution.
 The cultural revolution gives identity, purpose and direction."

-Rivalry with the Black Panthers (1969)
+Rivalry with the Black Panthers

 The Black Panthers and US had different aims and tactics but often found themselves competing for potential recruits.
 The Federal Bureau of Investigation intensified this antipathy as part of its COINTELPRO operations, sending forged letters to each group which purported to be from the other group, so that each would believe that the other was publicly humiliating them.
 This rivalry came to a head in 1969, when the two groups supported different candidates to head the Afro-American Studies Center at the University of California, Los Angeles.

 According to Louis Tackwood, a former informant with the Los Angeles Police Department's Criminal Conspiracies Section and author of The Glass House Tapes, Ronald Karenga knowingly provided financial and material support by LAPD, with Tackwood as liaison, for US operations against the Black Panthers.